jojo130151/CS-260-Data-Structure-and-Algorithms/README.md

 # CS-260-Data-Structure-and-Algorithms
-These files were the required files for the final project os this course.
+These files were the required files for the final project of this course.